PTSD Therapy Specialist in Charlotte, Matthews NC

 PTSD or post-traumatic stress disorder is a psychiatric disorder that can occur in people who have experienced a traumatic event.
 The common signs of PTSD are nightmares, vivid flashbacks, physical reactions, and denial of events.
 Many people experience a traumatic event in their life, and some of them need a PTSD therapy specialist.
 If you are looking for a PTSD specialist, consult with Shannon Freeman, MA, LMFT, at Reaching Resolution.
 Shannon Freeman is the director and clinical therapist at Reaching Resolution.
-Along with a master’s in human development and family studies, she has earned a Certified Family Trauma Professional (CFTP) training certification, helping those who have experienced trauma to find the path to healing and resilience.
+Along with a master’s in human development and family studies, she has earned a Certified Family Trauma Professional (CFTP) training certification.
 For more information, contact us today or book an appointment online.
 We are located at 9719 Northeast Parkway, Suite 100 Matthews NC 28105.

 Table of Contents:

 Finding the right therapist for your needs can be daunting.
 PTSD is a complex and severe mental health concern that requires highly skilled and experienced therapists to help navigate and heal.
 If you are suffering from PTSD or any of the following symptoms, you may benefit from therapy.
 We are committed to helping you start feeling happier and better today in our comfortable and safe office with our wide variety of high-quality services.